Contact Us

 How much do you know Nike Davies-Okundaye?

-To answer you question; Chief (Mrs.) Oyenike Monica Okundaye (formerly Nike Seven Seven) was born in 1954.
+To answer your question, Chief (Mrs.) Oyenike Monica Okundaye (formerly Nike Seven Seven) was born in 1954.
 She is one of the leading figures of the famous Oshogbo art movement.
 Her art recreates Nigeria’s disappearing traditions in Imaginative and interesting ways.
-A world acclaimed artist and textile designer, one of her paintings is on display at the Smithsonian American Art Museum, and she has conducted demonstration and lectures on traditional Nigerian textiles at the Harvard University and other universities in the United States, Nigeria, Belgium, Germany, Austria, Italy and other parts of the world.
+A world-acclaimed artist and textile designer, one of her paintings is on display at the Smithsonian American Art Museum, and she has conducted demonstrations and lectures on traditional Nigerian textiles at Harvard University and other universities in the United States, Nigeria, Belgium, Germany, Austria, Italy and other parts of the world.

-Okundaye is an avid champion of tradition arts and culture, she is the founder of four art centres that offer free training in Africa textile designing and visual arts in Nigeria.
-She was a member of UNESCO Committee of the Nigerian Intangible Culture Heritage Project in 2004.
+Okundaye is an avid champion of traditional arts and culture.
+She is the founder of four art centres that offer free training in African textile designing and visual arts in Nigeria.
+She was a member of the UNESCO Committee of the Nigerian Intangible Culture Heritage Project in 2004.
 She is also an African Art Recognition Awardee.
-Okundaye’s works can be found in notable collection including those of the White House, the Gallery of African Arts at the British Library in London, Iwalewa-Haus, Bayruth in Germany and that of the King of Morocco.
+Okundaye’s works can be found in notable collections, including those of the White House, the Gallery of African Arts at the British Library in London, Iwalewa-Haus, Bayreuth in Germany and that of the King of Morocco.

 “Artwork is a therapy.
 If you see a work in which a mother is carrying her baby, it means love and awareness.
 When you look at an artwork, you would forget your problems,” Okundaye.

-Her first solo exhibition was at the Goethe Institute, Lagos in 1968.
+Her first solo exhibition was at the Goethe-Institut in Lagos in 1968.
 Okundaye in Ogidi, Nigeria.
-She was brought up amidst the traditional weaving and dying as practised in her home town of Ogidi, Kogi State, in North Central Nigeria.
-Her parents and great grandmother were musicians and craftspeople, who specialised in the area of cloth weaving, adire making, indigo dying and leather.
+She was brought up amid the traditional weaving and dyeing practised in her hometown of Ogidi, Kogi State, in North Central Nigeria.
+Her parents and great-grandmother were musicians and craftspeople who specialised in the area of cloth weaving, adire making, indigo dying and leather.

 She is a holder of traditional chieftainship titles of Yeye Oba of Ogidi-Ijumu land, the Yeye Tasase of Osogbo land and Yeye Gbasaga of Ijumu Kingdom.